python/cpython/Doc/library/hashlib.rst

 .. data:: algorithms_guaranteed

-   Contains the names of the hash algorithms guaranteed to be supported by this module on all platforms.
+   A set containing the names of the hash algorithms guaranteed to be supported by this module on all platforms.

    .. versionadded:: 3.2

 .. data:: algorithms_available

-   Contains the names of the hash algorithms that are available in the running Python interpreter.
+   A set containing the names of the hash algorithms that are available in the running Python interpreter.
 These names will be recognized when passed to :func:`new`.  :attr:`algorithms_guaranteed` will always be a subset.
-Duplicate algorithms with different name formats may appear in this set (thanks to OpenSSL).
+The same algorithm may appear multiple times in this set under different names (thanks to OpenSSL).

    .. versionadded:: 3.2